 The report omits some key issues related to the Qatar 2022 World Cup.
 It does not call for FIFA to press Qatar to investigate the deaths of migrant workers and to abolish the abusive exit permit system, something Amnesty International and Human Rights Watch have called for repeatedly.

 “We would like to see some clearer language around key issues, like the exit permit and deaths of migrant workers.
-The board’s next report needs to be far more explicit on FIFA’s responsibilities around these issues,” said Amnesty International press office.
+The board’s next report needs to be far more explicit on FIFA’s responsibilities around these issues,” said James Lynch.

 FIFA has this year taken a series of institutional steps around human rights, including the publication of a human rights policy and the development of new bidding and hosting guidelines for future World Cups.

 “FIFA has moved some distance from its position in 2013 and 2014 when its leadership suggested that human rights were not its responsibility.
-It is welcome that it has now articulated clearly that it will respect all recognized human rights, and that countries bidding for the World Cup will have to demonstrate that too,” said Amnesty International press office.
+It is welcome that it has now articulated clearly that it will respect all recognized human rights, and that countries bidding for the World Cup will have to demonstrate that too,” said James Lynch.

 “However, the organization cannot rest on its laurels – delivery against these policies will be what FIFA is judged on.”